Nistp/SeaWD/README.md

 *not that we have a real test suite*

-## TO-DO:
+## TODO:

--meta file inside each project that tells whether it's staged for publication or notftp deploy module to shared hosting
+- meta file inside each project that tells whether it's staged for publication or not

+- ftp deploy module to shared hosting

--html / css in template.html
+- html / css in template.html

--function that builds all staged projects and a landing page and puts it all into the build folder
+- function that builds all staged projects and a landing page and puts it all into the build folder

--twitter thing
+- twitter thing

--editor of choice setting in config, so that when you say you wanna work on a project, it opens your editor from within that folder. (vim / emacs / atom / notepad / whatever )
+- editor of choice setting in config, so that when you say you wanna work on a project, it opens your editor from within that folder. (vim / emacs / atom / notepad / whatever )

--git - same thing, every project folder should be git initialized if git is in config
+- git - same thing, every project folder should be git initialized if git is in config

+## Research TODO

+Well, the deniaal phase is over and now that we're invested enough in this little project... **time to do our homework**

+### static site projects
+- katana
+- jekyll
+- gatsby

++ whatever else is out there.

+### What we need to scout:

+- folder tree structure and naming conventions
+- build process
+- configuration and deployment